Anti-Corruption & Bribery

 11.3 We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If you believe that you have suffered any such treatment, you should inform your line manager (or, in the case of a third party, a senior Olympia London contact) and the Group Finance Director immediately.
+If you believe that you have suffered any such treatment, you should inform your line manager (or, in the case of a third party, a senior Olympia London contact) and the Head of Finance immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, other workers may raise concerns through the Whistleblowing helpline.

 12. Training and communication

 12.1 Training on this policy forms part of the induction process for all new workers.
 All existing workers will receive regular, relevant training on how to implement and adhere to this policy.
 You must participate in this training.

 12.2 Our zero-tolerance approach to bribery and corruption must be communicated to all key consultants, contractors, suppliers, business partners and other similar third parties at the outset of our business relationship with them and as appropriate thereafter (e.g. if a supplier were to provide a product from overseas or use an overseas subsidiary, intermediary or agent).
 Such partners may raise concerns through the whistleblowing helpline.